ucsc-ospo/ucsc-ospo.github.io/content/post/20220727/index.md

 AND returning after a two year hiatus, the Symposium will once again include the annual UC Santa Cruz Systems Research Lab’s Oktoberfest barbeque on the evening of the first day of the symposium.

-This year’s event is organized by the UC Santa Cruz Open Source Program Office (OSPO) and sponsored by CROSS.
+This year’s event is organized by the [UC Santa Cruz Open Source Program Office](https://ospo.ucsc.edu/) (OSPO) and sponsored by the [Alfred P. Sloan Foundation](https://sloan.org/) and [CROSS](https://cross.ucsc.edu/).
 It will include keynote speakers, expert panels, and technical workshops, as well as poster presentations highlighting the work of our Open Source Research Experience students.

 #### Cost for non-UC affiliated participants: $299
 _Interested in Sponsoring this Event?
 Contact [Stephanie Lieggi]({{< relref "/authors/slieggi">}}).
 Sponsors get complimentary registration, recognition and other benefits_